stealth/greenday/README.md

 is simply broken when you obtained it from the doctor.
 In that case you may travel with an invalid DGC, putting trust into the blue check-mark, until you are stopped at the border in nowhere-land.

+*Update: I was informed that upstream changed the behavior of CWA to also check signatures as of version 2.7. (unchecked, I was just asked to communicate this)*.

 German specifics
 ----------------